Annual Stipends 2017-2018

 Residents receive four weeks away from their clinical rotations to attend the AIRP course in Washington, DC.
 Mallinckrodt covers the costs of registration and tuition as well as up to $2,000 in living expenses for residents attending the course.

-Four lab coats per year as well as digital pagers are provided at no cost.
+Four lab coats per year as well as hospital issued iPhones are provided at no cost.

 Residents are provided with coupons to cover meal expenses while on call and are granted the employee discount for hospital cafeterias.